 - Ease back into exercise.
 Studies show that exercise may be just as effective as medication when it comes to treating depression, so the sooner you get back up and moving, the better.
 No need to overdo it: a 30-minute walk each day will work wonders.

 - Make your relationships a priority.
 When you’re feeling depressed and vulnerable, it’s more important than ever to stay connected to family and friends—even if you’d rather be alone.
 Isolating yourself will only make your situation feel even bleaker, so make your adult relationships a priority.
 Let your loved ones know what you need and how you’d like to be supported.

 - Don’t keep your feelings to yourself.
 In addition to the practical help your friends and family can provide, they can also serve as a much-needed emotional outlet.
-Share what you’re experiencing—the good, the bad, and the ugly—with at least one other person.
+Share what you’re experiencing—the good, the bad, and the ugly—with at least one other person, preferably face to face.
 It doesn’t matter who you talk to, so long as that person is willing to listen without judgment and offer reassurance and support.